Why prioritize?

 Pros of the Kano model

 • Highlighting the potential strengths and weaknesses of a product.
 One of the most valuable aspects of the Kano model is user feedback.
-The results from the Kano questionnaire/survey help to identify the future product’s strong and weak points.
-This allows product people to know the product/market fit early in development.
-Understanding how the list of requirements fits into the Kano Model can also help an Agile team determine which of the requirements or features to include, which need enhancement, which need cost reduction, which simply leave as are, and which should just be excluded.
+The results from the Kano questionnaire or survey help to identify the future product’s strong and weak points.
+This allows product people to know the product or market fit early in development.
+Understanding how the list of requirements fits into the Kano model can also help an agile team determine which of the requirements or features to include, which need enhancement, which need cost reduction, which simply leave as are, and which should just be excluded

 • Prioritizing product features based on their real value for customers.
 The Kano model is a very customer-driven prioritization scheme.
-It relies on direct communication and feedback from the customers/users.
-It helps rate the product attributes from the value proposition standpoint and tailor them to perfectly match user needs.
+It relies on direct communication and feedback from the customers or users.
+It helps rate the product attributes from the value proposition standpoint and tailor them to perfectly match user needs

 Cons of the Kano model

 • Restricted by customers’ opinion and knowledge.
 The Kano model is a very customer-centric model which intends to bring customer satisfaction, however, it still has pitfalls.
 A backlog prioritized using the Kano model may introduce a plain wishlist (even though items are ordered based on the different categories) and be limited to expectations of customers who have no technical background.
 There is no indication on technical feasibility and implementation.
-To make Kano really efficient, product people have to discuss the technical concepts with the engineers/developers separately to ensure what customers want is actually feasible.
+To make Kano really efficient, product people have to discuss the technical concepts with the engineers or developers separately to ensure what customers want is actually feasible

 • Contradictions in translation and number of categories in the model.
 The language of the original publication of the Kano model was Japanese.
-From the very beginning some of translation of the key terms in English has been misleading and the names of the categories have been translated in different ways by different parties, which means that they may have different names depending on who you are speaking to and which version of the category names they learned.
-Moreover, Prof. Kano identified five different categories of product features based on client perception (as described in his original article), however, many publications and discussions on the Kano Model focus on only three or four of those categories.
-I have tried to solve this problem with the article you are reading, as it describes all five categories of the model and highlights the possible names that can be used interchangeably for each category.
+From the very beginning, some of the translation of the key terms in English has been misleading and the names of the categories have been translated in different ways by different parties, which means that they may have different names depending on who you are speaking to and which version of the category names they learned.
+Moreover, Prof. Kano identified five different categories of product features based on client perception (as described in his original article), however, many publications and discussions on the Kano model focus on only three or four of those categories.
+This article describes all five categories of the model and highlights the possible names that can be used interchangeably for each category

 When to use the Kano model

 The Kano model is very useful for companies in the early stages of their development, for example, startups striving to generate user feedback for the initial UX design of their product.
 Submitting their concept in tandem with the results from the Kano survey (prioritizing the features into the different categories) would be efficient and would help distill a lot of value.
-However, if your product entails technical complexity and various hidden blockers, the Kano model should either be used together with other prioritization techniques or even be completely replaced by other more sophisticated (more suited for backlog priority setting) prioritization schemes.
+However, if your product entails technical complexity and various hidden blockers, the Kano model should either be used together with other prioritization techniques or even be completely replaced by other more sophisticated prioritization schemes.

-In my next article I will talk about the MoSCoW method.
-Meanwhile, if you want to know more about prioritizing using the Kano model, please feel free to contact me.
+For more information about prioritizing using the Kano model, please feel free to contact us.

 References: